 Pensions & Benefits

-Stewart McKelvey’s pensions and employee benefits practice group includes some of the Firm’s most experienced practitioners in this highly specialized area of law.
+Stewart McKelvey’s pensions and employee benefits practice group includes some of the Firm’s most experienced practitioners in this highly specific area of law.
 Our work includes structuring and establishment of pension and benefit plans; group insurance arrangements; taxation; fiduciary responsibilities; deficit funding; benefit adjustments; surplus entitlement; the implications of planned acquisitions, mergers, reorganizations and spin-offs; and executive compensation arrangements, equity compensation, executive terminations, and deferred income arrangements.

-In addition to our depth and breadth, our group draws upon the Firm’s specialized resources and lawyers in practice areas including labour and employment, litigation, tax, insurance, securities, estates, trusts, insolvency, privacy and intellectual property, allowing tailored and flexible solutions specific to each client’s individual needs.
+In addition to our depth and breadth, our group draws upon the Firm’s cultivated resources and lawyers in practice areas including labour and employment, litigation, tax, insurance, securities, estates, trusts, insolvency, privacy and intellectual property, allowing tailored and flexible solutions specific to each client’s individual needs.

 - Acting as general counsel for the investment managers of several large public sector pension plans.

 - Acting in connection with the formation and launch of pooled investment funds.

 - Advising on and/or negotiating pension investment agreements on behalf of public sector and utility pension plans, including investments in infrastructure and real estate.

 - Acting on behalf of various counterparts in connection with issues relating to ISDA agreements and collateral arrangements.

 - Acting on behalf of the owners of or lenders to various New Brunswick mining and natural gas projects.